 ► Sun 5 Jul: 10-person groups compliant to current regulation concerning Corona for hiking or biking [6 Jul 2020]

-On Sunday, two groups of 10 naturists each – due to corona regulations – met on a parking lot northeast of Münster (Westf.) near Gimbte.
-One group had planned a hike at the Dortmund-Ems Canal, the second group took a 41 km long circular route by bicycle.
+On Sunday, three groups of max.
+10 naturists each – due to regulation concerning Corona – met on a car park northeast of Münster (Westf.) near Gimbte.
+The two hiking groups had planned a tour near Dortmund-Ems Canal, the cycling group took a 41 km long circular route by bicycle.

-Two policewomen came to us in the parking lot.
-“You don't look like, it was you, who called us.
-But we had to come here, because of a phone call and check up on you.
+Two policewomen came to us at the parking lot: “You don't look like, it was you, who called us.
+But we had to come here because of a phone call and check up on you.
 Of course, you're allowed to hike or cycle nude, and you all seem to know, how to conduct yourself nude in public.”
-We explained that we had split into two groups of 10 people each and that we would comply with the corona regulation.
+We explained, that we had split into groups of max.
+10 people each and that we complied with the regulation concerning Corona.
 At the end of the short conversation, the policewomen wished us a nice day – we gladly returned this wish.

 For the cyclists, the strong wind, which at times was accompanied by drizzle and some rain, and the air temperature of around 20°C was so inviting, that only some participants completed the tour without any clothing at all.
 The highlights were the visit of wooden sculptures at Coerde and the observation of storks, which didn't let themselves be disturbed by the numerous Canadian geese scurrying around, looking for food in a meadow.

 The hikers were amazed at the food offerings of the Oeding Restaurant, which were provided with current keywords (species-appropriate, sustainable …).
-They then shortened the hiking break “Track swimming in the Ems” to 150 m, because they too had to wait until late afternoon for warm sunshine.
+They then shortened the hiking break “Track swimming in Ems River” to 150 m, because they too had to wait until late afternoon for warming sunshine.

 'Metelener Heide' [en: Metelen Heath], a landscape characterised by light heather sand west of Steinfurt, is a destination most visitors head for a visit to the so-called dinosaur zoo, which was built on the site of a former bird park.
 However, directly around the zoo entrance, there is a largely primeval natural landscape, in which you may hike on marked hiking trails or along unmarked paths.